Labradoodle vs Goldendoodle…what are the similarities and differences? How do you decide which is the best Doodle dog for you? 🤔

 I weighed the Goldendoodle pros and cons and the Labradoodle pros and cons because I wanted to make the best decision for our pack.

-Ultimately, by pouring your love, time, and attention into your puppy—whether Goldendoodle or Labradoodle—you’ll be rewarded with unending love in return.
+Ultimately, by pouring your love, time, and attention into your Labradoodle puppy or Goldendoodle puppy, you’ll be rewarded with unending love in return.

 That said, you’re here doing your homework on both the Labradoodle and Goldendoodle.
 You want to wrap your head around the differences and similarities…so you can some day wrap your arms around a little teddy bear pup of your own.